DEEP INSTRUMENT CONTROL IN ANY DAW

 - Layer up to 8 VST/VST3/AU plugins with mix control of volume, pan, mute, solo and select.

-- Nektar DAW integration for Bitwig, Cubase, GarageBand, Logic, Nuendo, Reason and Reaper.
+- Nektar DAW integration included for Bitwig, Cubase, GarageBand, Logic, Nuendo, Reason, Reaper and Studio One.

-- MCU compatible for control of almost any other VST/AU DAW.
+- MCU compatible for control of almost any other MIDI Music software.

 PLAY: 2ND GEN PANORAMA KEYBED